 Level crossing risk

 Despite the lack of publicity, there is a clear consensus within the industry and specifically among Network Rail on how to reduce the risk at level crossings.
 Simply put, they intend to ‘eliminate the crossing completely by closing it’.
 So, the people who own and manage these crossings, and are therefore the experts in the field, deem there to be such a high risk associated with the infrastructure that they believe they should not be in use.
 Network Rail have followed through with this ideology, with 1100 level crossings being closed since 2009.
 Those that cannot be closed, due to money or high usage etc. have been looked at differently and methods to reduce risk have been considered.
-This is done through regular risk assessments on each level crossing, required to be done every 1¼ to 3¼ years based upon risk of the level crossing.
+This is done through regular risk assessments & operational risk in asset management on each level crossing, required to be done every 1¼ to 3¼ years based upon risk of the level crossing.
 This allows Network Rail to know where the higher risks are, and therefore where best to spend money to gain the best risk reduction.
 By doing this, network risk has improved significantly, with the overall level crossing risk across the whole of the UK now just 12.4 per cent of what it was in 2014.

 Compare this with France, however, and the ideology that Network Rail have had for a while now is only just being seen, with no new creation of levels crossings only just being targeted.
 The SNCF, France’s equivalent to Network Rail, are now also aiming to eliminate existing level crossings and improve the equipment on those that cannot be closed.
 The delay in seeing this, however, could be the cause of why level crossing safety is such an issue in France, and the way Network Rail have dealt with the issue so far in the UK explains why the issue is not as public here.
 It cannot stop there, however, and even if the overall level crossing risk throughout the UK is low enough, there is a clear requirement for Network Rail’s procedure on regular risk assessments to be continued.